 Step 2: select an assignment type.

-The Let's set up your assignment page of the Assigner appears.
+The Create new assignment page of the Assigner appears.
 Use the Select An Assignment Type drop-down menu to choose either a Predefined Assignment (if available for that title) or a Custom Assignment.

 Predefined assignments (created by music educators) already include instructions, locations, and tempo for each part in the title.
 When a predefined assignment is selected, the assignment details are displayed on the right.